paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 The Servicemembers Civil Relief Act, referred to in subsec. (q), is act Oct.
 17, 1940, ch.
 888, 54 Stat.
 1178, which is classified generally to chapter 50 (§ 3901 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see [section 3901 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3901&num=0&edition=prelim) and Tables.

 #### Amendments
+2025–Subsec. (b)(7)(E), (8)(C).
+Pub.
+L. 119–60 substituted “December 31, 2026” for “December 31, 2025”.

+2024—Subsec. (b)(7)(E).
+Pub.
+L. 118–159, § 611(e)(1), substituted “December 31, 2025” for “December 31, 2024”.

+Subsec. (b)(8)(C).
+Pub.
+L. 118–159, § 611(e)(2), which directed substitution of “December 31, 2025” for “September 30, 2024”, was executed by making the substitution for “December 31, 2024”, to reflect the probable intent of Congress.

+Subsec. (f)(2)(A).
+Pub.
+L. 118–159, § 622(1), substituted “subparagraphs (B) and (C),” for “subparagraphs (B), (C), and (D),”.

+Subsec. (f)(2)(B).
+Pub.
+L. 118–159, § 622(2), substituted “a pay grade below E–6” for “pay grade E–4 or E–5” and struck out “for members serving in pay grades E–4 and E–5” after “availability of quarters”.

+Subsec. (f)(2)(D).
+Pub.
+L. 118–159, § 622(3), struck out subpar.
+(D) which read as follows:

+“(i) Under regulations prescribed by the Secretary concerned, the Secretary may authorize the payment of a basic allowance for housing to a member of a uniformed service without dependents who is serving in a pay grade below E–6 and has orders to a naval vessel during a shipyard availability or maintenance period.

+“(ii) In prescribing regulations under clause (i), the Secretary concerned shall consider the availability of quarters for members serving in pay grades below E–6 before authorizing the payment of a basic allowance for housing for such members.”

 2023—Subsec. (b)(5).
 Pub.
 L. 118–31, § 622, substituted period at end for “and shall be based on the following:

 “(A) The average cost of a two-bedroom apartment in that military housing area.